igorski/MWEngine/README.md

 Note: _adb_ must be available in your global path settings.

 *Note on unit testing:* To build the application for unit testing observe that there is a separate makefile for the unit test mode (see _Application_test.mk_).
-In short: this files set the compiler preprocesser MOCK_ENGINE which replaces the OpenSL driver with a mocked driver so the engine can be unit tested "offline".
+In short: this file sets the compiler preprocesser MOCK_ENGINE which replaces the OpenSL driver with a mocked driver so the engine can be unit tested "offline".

 ### Demo